+Figure 9-209x— Measurement Method and Antenna Configuration subfields

 Edtior change on P965L34

-The Measurement Method field indicates the method that is to be used by the Requested STA to carry out
+The Measurement Method subfield indicates the method that is to be used by the Requested STA to carry out

 this measurement request and report back in the measurement report.
-If this field is set to 0, it indicates
+If this subfield is set to 0, it indicates

 ANIPI.
-If this field is set to 1, it indicates RCPI.
-If the field is set to 2, it indicates Channel Load.
+If this subfield is set to 1, it indicates RCPI.
+If the subfield is set to 2, it indicates Channel Load.
 Other

 values are reserved.

 Edtior add at end of the sub clause

+The Antenna Configuration subfield indicates the configuration of the DMG antenna(s) used by the STA to carry out the measurement.
+If this subfield is set to 1, it indicates a quasi-omni antenna pattern.
+If this subfield is set to 2, it indicates directional antenna pattern.
+Other values are reserved.

 9.4.2.21.16 Directional Measurement report